-Maddy Hill, Teacher Dee Lo, Student Teacher
+Jessica Jiminez, Teacher and Dee Lo, Teacher

 The main focus of the program at Tiny Tot Time is to foster social-emotional development of our students.
 We strive to prepare children tor the next step in their education in a safe, nurturing, positive environment.
 Our curriculum includes math, science, health, creative arts, social studies, physical movement, early literacy, and social-emotional development within the context of a multi-cultural classroom.
 Students are introduced to a wide variety of celebrations, food, music, language and dramatic play; all of which reinforce acceptance of others.
 The classroom is organized as an environment for investigation, learning and development of social skills.
-Tiny Tot Time Land Park is participating in the Preschool Bridging Model Plus program through the Sacramento County Office of Education.

 Key curriculum highlights include: